Knob and Tube

 Squirrels, mice and other critters seem to love the insulation on this knob and tube wiring style.
 These pests can can leave bare copper wire exposed.

-Heat.
 Insulation becomes very brittle and breaks down when heated too much.
-Older light fixtures had no insulation in them to prevent overheating the knob and tube wiring in the boxes to which they were attached.
+Older light fixtures had no insulation in them to prevent overheating.
 These older light fixtures were usually not marked with a maximum wattage for light bulbs.
-Homeowners could be installing 100 watt bulbs in fixtures that were never meant to have such a high wattage bulb, the wiring above the ceiling fixture would break down, and sometimes the insulation would disintegrate.
+Homeowners could be installing 100 watt bulbs in fixtures that were never meant to have such a high wattage bulb, the wiring above the ceiling fixture could break down, and sometimes the insulation would disintegrate.

 Some insurance companies are not insuring homes with existing knob and tube wiring.

 - Old porcelain knobs and joist sleeves in an unfinished attic or basement.